ckeditor/ckeditor4-docs/guides/dev/configuration/file_browse_upload/README.md

-# Integrate with File Browser
+# File Browser Integration

 CKEditor can be easily integrated with an external file browser/uploader.

 Once properly set up, all file browser features will automatically become available.
 This includes the **Upload** tab `(1)` in the **Link**,